 Precious Metals Mining uses an amended definition of continent to show both Russia and China separately as “continents”.

-The logic of separating China from the rest of Asia relates to the immense economic influence the Chinese Communist Party (CCP) has over both domestic and global economic activity.
+The logic of separating China from the rest of Asia also relates to the immense economic influence the Chinese Communist Party (CCP) has over both domestic and global economic activity.

 Importantly, New Zealand and Papau New Guinea are included in the continent of Oceania along with Australia.
 The border between Asia (excl.
 China) and Oceania splits the island of New Guinea at the border between Indonesia and Papua New Guinea.

-India – a major producer of silver, but not gold, is therefore not separated out as a “continent”.
+India – a major producer of silver, but not gold, is not separated out as a “continent”.
 India is a major player in the gold market, but is nevertheless included within the continent “Asia (excl.
 China)”.

 Finally, Precious Metals Mining provides a consistent orientation when looking at the world.
 This means looking at the world from “left to right” (or West to East) and “top to bottom” (or North to South) starting from the International Date Line and finishing in Antarctica.
-This also includes the orientation of looking at individual countries.
-These first level administrative divisions within each country are also viewed from “left to right and from top to bottom” – western style.
+This also includes the orientation of looking at regions and individual countries within continents.

 Number of Countries